angelo-Cahetel/angelo-Cahetel/README.md

 Hi, I’m @angelo-Cahetel.
 I'm a student of systems analysis and development.
-I'm currently working as a freelance web developer.
+I'm currently working as a Web Developer.

-I'm currently creating a project (super super secret!!) to enhance my portfolio using flutter.
+Currently, I'm specializing in SwiftUI

 You can see a bit more of my work by visiting my portfolio: https://angeloportifolio.com/